Cue the organ music.

 - Both Blues Brothers movies — first one having "The Old Landmark" (with James Brown presiding!), second time around featuring John The Revelator (although we get a taste of the song during the opening credits too, with Taj Mahal singing solo.
 It's later on sung again at a Tent Revival by James Brown, Sam "The Supervoice" Moore, and Joe Morton.

-- Across the Universe covered "Let It Be" as a Gospel Revival Number - and a complete Tear Jerker as well.
+- Across the Universe covered "Let It Be" as a Gospel Revival Number.

 - Sister Act, naturally.